totalnoMartina/aromatic-experience/README.md

 # Testing

-HTML5 Documents are Validated with [Validator W3](https://validator.w3.org/)
+HTML5 Documents are Validated with [Validator W3](https://validator.w3.org/) and there were errors since django uses Jinja tags which interfered a bit

 # Issues